Author: Jarod Bona

-For example, if you want to purchase some almond milk, you can walk into a grocery store, go to the milk section, examine the prices of the different brands, and if one of them is acceptable to you, carry that milk to the register and pay the listed price.
+For example, if you want to purchase some whey protein powder, you can walk into a store, go to the protein or smoothie-ingredient section, examine the prices of the different brands, and if one of them is acceptable to you, carry that protein powder to the register and pay the listed price.

 Another approach—and the true subject of this article—is to accept bids to purchase a product or service.
 Governments often send out what are called Requests for Proposals (RFPs) to fulfill the joint goals of obtaining the best combination of price and service/product and to minimize favoritism (which doesn’t always work).

 But private companies and individuals might also request bids.
 Have you ever renovated your house and sought multiple bids from contractors?
 If so, that is what we are talking about.
 If you’ve done this as a real-estate investor, you should read our real-estate blog too.

 Let’s say you are a bidder and you know that two other companies are also bidding to supply tablets and related services to a business that provides its employees with tablets.
 The bids are blind, which means you don’t know what the other companies will bid.

 You will likely calculate your own costs, add some profit margin, try to guess what the other companies will bid, then bid the best combination of price, product, and services that you can so the buyer picks your company.